doubledutch/doubledutch.github.io-old/rn/index.md

 ## Developer Videos

-This video quickly illustrate what is possible with the DoubleDutch development kit.
+This video quickly illustrates what is possible with the DoubleDutch development kit.

 More will be added soon.